ofirfrancis/Number-Guesser/README.md

 # Number-Guesser
-This is a project i made tp practice javascript
+This is a project i made to practice javascript